Fellowship-of-the-Link/tftmap/blog/permanent versions/Wiki practice meets blogging 6 2023-04-08.md

 # Wiki practice meets blogging

+`This is a permanent version, or snapshot, of this page.
+Please see Revision notes, below, for more details.`

 **What can wikis offer blogging, and vice versa, particularly in a decentralised collective intelligence environment?**

-*Preface: While you're reading the "current" version of this page, you can explore the previous versions via the Revision Notes at the end.*

 Are you reading a blog post or a wiki page right now?
 And what's with that preface in italics, above?